ppy/osu-wiki/news/2024/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy.md

 *Who would you say are the best osu! player(s) at the moment that aren't you, and why?*

 > There are many osu!
 Players on the rise and many of you may have noticed that.
-For example ::Ivaxa::{ user=15406985 }, [aknzx](https://osu.ppy.sh/users/9938943), ::cloutiful::{ user=9970083 } and so on.
+For example ::Ivaxa::{ user=15406985 }, ::aknzx::{ user=9938943 }, ::cloutiful::{ user=9970083 } and so on.
 I seriously believe that these players have potential as they have insane improvement speed and are also so incredibly young, improvement could just possibly come as they age.
 >
 > And of course I have to give my props to ::Akolibed::{ user=9269034 } who was the only one so far to be my only competitor ever in the 3 years I've been number 1.
 It was the first time I've ever felt scared about losing my #1 spot, and honestly it was a humbling fight.
 I thought I could fight him off easily, but damn was it a challenge, he set so many scores so fast I couldn't keep up!
 But eventually I caught up and set many scores to now where the gap is now set from 110pp to almost 1000.
 If you're reading this Akolibed, I look forward to another fight.